Audiofool934/Welcome-to-the-Machine/notes/prequisite/4-mathematical-statistics.md

     - Assumes a model (e.g., a specific probability distribution with known parameters).
     - Calculates probabilities of various outcomes or events based on this model.
     - Deductive: From general model to specific predictions.
-    - Example: "If a coin is fair ($p=0.5$), what is the probability of getting 7 heads in 10 flips?"
+    - <span style='color:lightblue'>Example: "If a coin is fair ($p=0.5$), what is the probability of getting 7 heads in 10 flips?"</span>
 - **Mathematical Statistics:**
     - Observes data (samples).
     - Assumes the data comes from some underlying (often unknown) probability distribution or model.
     - Uses the data to make inferences about this unknown distribution or model (e.g., estimate its parameters, test hypotheses about it).
     - Inductive: From specific data to general conclusions about the model.
-    - Example: "Given I observed 7 heads in 10 flips, what is a good estimate for the coin's bias $p$?
-Is the coin fair?"
+    - <span style='color:lightblue'>Example: "Given I observed 7 heads in 10 flips, what is a good estimate for the coin's bias $p$?
+Is the coin fair?"</span>

 Statistics uses the tools of probability theory to quantify the uncertainty in its inferences.